Sumit-Negi-github/PERCEPTRON-VISUALIZATION/README.md

 # PERCEPTRON-VISUALIZATION
 It is a simple and easy visualization of Perceptron.
-It shows how perceptron ends in classifying the linear separable data points.
+"main.py" contains the code and "sample_output" contains the images showing how perceptron ends in classifying the linearly separable datapoints into separate categories .